Skip to content

 Before construction begins, extensive preparatory work is essential:

-Location and feasibility: Identifying a suitable location is critical.
-Climeworks assesses technical factors such as availability of renewable energy, and geological suitability for CO₂ storage.
+• Location and feasibility: Identifying a suitable location is critical.
+Climeworks assesses technical factors such as availability of low-carbon energy, and geological suitability for CO₂ storage.
 Non-technical factors are key to a successful project including political and economic support, permitting and stakeholder engagement.

 2. Design and construction (2-3 years)